bootscore/bootscore/README.md

 To install with composer you will need to have composer installed on your system, and ideally on your server also with command line access, but that’s not required.

 ## Child-theme
 Edit theme in an upgrade-safe way using the provided [bootScore Child](https://github.com/bootscore/bootscore-child).
+The child-theme is not a stand-alone theme, bootScore must be installed.

 ## Plugins
 Extend bootScore with tiny but usefull [plugins](https://bootscore.me/plugins/).
 Each plugin uses Bootstrap or adds it to 3rd party plugins.